2022 Serang train crash: Investigation

 The driver was charged with negligent homicide and causing actual bodily harm by negligence, which carries a penalty of six to 12 years in prison.

 Investigators determined that the cause of the crash was the driver's carelessness.
 It was also confirmed that the odong-odong was banned from any public roads due to safety reasons.

 Aftermath

-The tragedy was one of a series of multiple-casualty incidents on Indonesia's overcrowded and undermaintained railway system.
+The tragedy was one of a series of multiple-casualty incidents on Indonesia's overcrowded and poorly maintained railway system.
 The director of KAI commented that no gate was installed at the crossing due to the low frequency of trains on the route, while assuring that it would look into the matter.

-In addition, prior to this incident, residents had improved the crossing by adding only crossing gates.
+Prior to this incident, residents had improved the crossing by adding only crossing gates.